Size-stochastic Knapsack Online Contention Resolution Schemes: Introduction

 \subsection{Our Results}

-We provide competitive analysis for the KOCRS problem.
+We provide a competitive analysis for the KOCRS problem.
 Since a capacity overflow may occur in our setup, we consider constraint settings of \emph{hard} and \emph{soft}.
 In the hard and soft constraint settings, items that cause overflow are rejected and accepted, respectively.
+These settings can be interpreted in online scheduling as follows.
+In the hard constraint setting, jobs that are not completed within a certain period are rejected and bring no profit.
+On the other hand, in the soft constraint setting, jobs that start processing within the allotted time are accepted, regardless of whether they are completed by the time or not.

-For the hard constraint setting, we provide an algorithm that has an acceptance probability of $1/3$.
-The upper bound of the acceptance probability is $3/7$, and we devise a tight algorithm when the item sizes are limited to a binary distribution on $1$ and a sufficiently small positive real $\epsilon$.
-For the soft constraint setting, we present an algorithm with the acceptance probability of $1/2$, and show that this is best possible even when item sizes are restricted to $1$ or a sufficiently small positive constant.
+For the hard constraint setting, we provide an algorithm that has an acceptance probability of $1/3$ (Theorem~\ref{thm:hard_alg}).
+We also devise an algorithm that has an acceptance probability of $3/7$ when the item sizes are limited to a binary distribution on $1$ and a sufficiently small positive real $\epsilon$.
+Further, we prove that the acceptance probability is at most $3/7$ for any algorithm, even when the item sizes are limited to $\{\epsilon,1\}$ (Theorem~\ref{thm:hard_upper}).
+For the soft constraint setting, we present an algorithm with the acceptance probability of $1/2$ (Theorem~\ref{thm:soft_alg}) and show that this is best possible even when item sizes are restricted to $\{\epsilon,1\}$ (Theorem~\ref{thm:soft_upper}).
 Our results are summarized in Table~\ref{tab:OurResults}.

-Algorithms for the KOCRS can be incorporated into the rounding framework similar to those for GMP by Alaei et al.~\cite{AHL13}.
-For the soft constraint setting, our KOCRS algorithm implies an online algorithm for the OSGAP gives a $1/2$-fraction of the optimal value of the relaxation problem in expectation.
-For the hard constraint setting, our KOCRS algorithm implies a $3/7$-competitive algorithm if the values of the items are determined in advance.
+In Section~\ref{subsec:relation}, we discuss how algorithms for the KOCRS problem can be incorporated into the rounding framework for OSGAP, similar to those for GMP by Alaei et al.~\cite{AHL13}.
+For the soft constraint setting, our OCRS implies an online algorithm for the OSGAP that gives a $1/2$-fraction of the optimal value of a relaxation problem in expectation.
+For the hard constraint setting, our OCRS guarantees at least $1/3$-fraction of the optimal value if the values of the items are determined in advance.